jdf400/chess/README.md

-Basic Chess and Checkers with an easter egg, enjoy.
+Basic Chess and Checkers written in Java with an easter egg, enjoy.